 We hiked Volcano Acatenango with a tour that we booked through our hotel.
 As in many places around the world, our actual tour group was a hodgepodge made up of people from several booking agencies–and luckily, they were all wonderful.
 Group trips are always enhanced when the people get along, and we loved getting to spend portions of our time hiking Volcano Acatenango (not the mention the time around the campfire at night) getting to know people from all over the world.

-The Bad from Our Volcano Acatenango Hike:
+Our Volcano Acatenango Hike: The Bad

 Without a doubt, hiking Volcano Acatenango was one of the most physically and mentally challenging things that we have ever done.
 Harder than a 14-mile day hike in the Grand Canyon, harder than our challenging hike in Slovenia, harder than summiting a 14,000-foot peak in Colorado.